 - Routinely inspect the trampoline for any damage to the springs, bars, or mat that could pose a danger.

 - Prohibit somersaults and other risky actions that raise the risk of injury.

 Cleaning the gutters, painting, and trimming trees take many people up a ladder during the summer, but climbing onto one can be one of the most dangerous activities that people do if they do not take the proper precautions.
 To avoid injury:

 - Make sure you have the balance and strength to use a ladder.

 - Take the time to secure it properly.

 - Do not stand above the marked level.

 - Always wear lace-up shoes or boots to help prevent slipping.

 JR Sakiey, PA-C, is available for diagnosis and treatment of summer (and any other) injuries as well as suggestions for keeping it safe during the summertime.
-To schedule an appointment, call the office at (540) 951-6000 or click the button to schedule an appointment online.Book An Appointment Online with JR Sakiey, PA-C
+To schedule an appointment, call the office at (540) 951-6000 or schedule an appointment online.Book An Appointment Online with JR Sakiey, PA-C